pclucas14/lidar_generation/README.md

 # lidar_generation

-Official Pytorch implementation to generate LiDAR scans using GANs and VAEs
+Official Pytorch implementation of "Deep Generative Modeling of LiDAR data", which can be found [here](https://arxiv.org/abs/1812.01180)

 | | |